 We care passionately about the environment and strive, where possible, to use “green” methods for heating, washing etc, The Games Barn is heated primarily by the wood burner with logs from the farm.
-We have considered solar panels and water generated electricity but at present neither of these are financially viable.
-However, we use low energy light bulbs throughout the barn, and provide outside washing lines and indoor clothes airers to minimise the use of the electric drier.
+In 2023 we installed a solar power system which we hope will generate virtually all the electricity needed for the Barn.
+We use low energy light bulbs throughout the barn, and provide outside washing lines and indoor clothes airers to minimise the use of the electric drier.
 The white goods are all at least A rated for energy consumption and we continue to consider other ways of reducing electricity.

 Both the Games Barn and the farm use recycled rainwater.
 In the Barn we installed a very large tank in the old silage tip and that takes all the rainwater from the Barn and uses it to supply the toilets and the washing machine.
 It also tops up with mains water when the tank runs dry (which only happens in drought conditions) which ensures that the toilets always flush!
 The washing machine has a “reduced water” setting which we keep on at all times and the toilets have a low flush option.